ben-dh3/broken_blog_application/http_bites/01_intro_to_http.md

 ; brew install curl
 ```

-The `curl` program is itself a HTTP client — it can send a request to a server
+The `curl` program is itself an HTTP client — it can send a request to a server
 and receive a response.
 The only required argument to the command is where to
 send the request — the URL.